Biology, medicine and health

 In the Faculty of Biology, Medicine and Health, service learning takes place across a range of courses in each of our three Schools.

-These include medicine, nursing, dentistry, pharmacy and biosciences.
+These include medicine, nursing, dentistry, pharmacy, optometry, speech and language therapy, and biosciences.
 You can see examples of our service learning projects below.

 If you are involved in a service learning project that you would like to be featured here, please get in touch.